-The \$100 and \$500 are disbursed from trust income and counted as income to Mr. Baker.
-Because none of the principal can be disbursed to Mr. Baker, the entire value of the principal at the time the trust was created (\$100,000 in March, 1994) is treated as a transferred asset.

-APR 2 6 1996 PAGE 9J-54

-Determination of available property contained in an irrevocable trust: C.

-Refer to the trust document to determine whether payments can, under any circumstances, be made from the trust, to or for the benefit of the individual or spouse, regardless of when payments may be made.

-Example #1:

-An irrevocable trust provides that only \$1,000 of the trust principal contained in a \$20,000 trust can be paid out when the individual reaches the age of 18.

-If the trust document provides for no other payments, only the \$1,000 would be treated as available property.
-The remaining \$19,000, (which cannot under any circumstances be paid to, or for the benefit of that individual) would be considered a transferred asset.

-Øn Example #2:

-An irrevocable trust provides that \$40,000 of the trust principal contained in a \$100,000 trust can be paid by the trustee only in the event that the trustor needs a heart transplant.

-There is a circumstance, however remote, when a payment can be made from \$40,000 of the trust principal.
-Therefore, the full \$40,000 would be considered available property to the trustor, regardless of when or whether the payment is made.
-The remaining \$60,000 cannot, under any circumstances, be paid to, or for the benefit of that individual, and is considered a transferred asset.
+6 Discussion: The \$100 and \$500 are disbursed from trust income and counted as income to Mr. Baker.
+Because none of the principal can be disbursed to Mr. Baker, the entire value of the principal at the time the trust was created (\$100,000 in March, 1994) is treated as a transferred asset . c.
+Deterr mination of available property contained in an irrevocable trust: Refer to the trust document to determine whether payments can, under any circumstances, be made from the trust, to or for the benefit of the individual or spouse, regardless of when payments may be made.
+Example #1: An irrevocable trust provides that only \$1,000 of the trust principal contained in a \$20,000 trust can be paid out when the individual reaches the age of 18.
+8 Discussion: If the trust document provides for no other payments, only the \$1,000 would be treated as available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993.).
+The remaining \$19,000, (which cannot under any circumstances be paid to, or for the benefit of that individual) would be considered a transferred asset . Æ Example #2: An irrevocable trust provides that \$40,000 of the trust principal contained in a \$100,000 trust can be paid by the trustee only in the event that the trustor needs a heart transplant.
+8 Discussion: There is a circumstance, however remote, when a payment can be made from \$40,000 of the trust principal.
+Therefore, the full \$40,000 would be considered available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993)to the trustor, regardless of when or whether the payment is made.
+The remaining \$60,000 cannot, under any circumstances, be paid to, or for the benefit of that individual, and is considered a transferred asset .

-APR 2 6 1996 PAGE 9J-55 SECTION NO.:50489 et seq.
-MANUAL LETTER NO.: 159 DATE:
+179 DATE: PAGE: 9J-58 MANUAL LETTER NO .: SECTION NO.: 50489 et seq.